animeshrisal/tinyemu-cheri/README.md

 Unless otherwise specified in individual files, TinyEMU is available under the MIT license.

 The SLIRP library has its own license (two-clause BSD license).

+## CHERI
+This emulator has been modified to include CHERI capabilities

+It is currently a work in progress.
+This section is to document the changes.

+### Things done
+1. Write most of the opcodes.
+There is a single line comment for each implemented opcode for easier search.
+2. A cheri.c and cheri.h file have been included that performs specific cheri operations.
+3. Write and read capabilities from memory.
+At the moment, the capabilities are stored in a table
+4. Added some cheri state to `RiscVCPUState` struct in `riscv_cpu_priv.h`
+5. The riscv_cpu_template.h has been modified to run cheri instructions.
+6. A table has been created to hold the cheri instructions
+7. The cheri code was writtem for 64-bit systems.
+8. The project includes a `kernel.elf` that was used for testing and a `uncompressed.txt` file that shows the cheri assembly code
+9. There is a test folder that contains the original c code.
+The test

+### Things to do
+1. Some code needs to be writte for some function.
+All of them are commented with `TODO`
+2. Fix `mret`.
+When mret is executed, the code loop is finished and returns to the previous function.
+But the program crashes when returning to the previous function.

+### How to run
+`./temu test.cfg`